fbohz/fbohz/shared/blurbs/0820-css-fontstyle.md

 ## Main Use of `font-style`

 In most cases using the normal keyword is redundant.
 Most cases you use the `font-style` property to make font italic to add emphasis.

-In order to keep our style let's make our paragraph italic.
+In order to add emphasis to a paragraph, let's make one italic.

 ```css
 p.par {